dr-mushtaq/Machine-Learning/ReadMe.md

 **About**

-This repository is a related to all about Machine Learning - an A-Z guide to the world of Data Science.
-This supplement contains the implementation of algorithms, statistical methods and techniques (in Python), Feature Selection technique in python etc.
+This repository is related to all about Machine Learning - an A-Z guide to the world of Data Science.
+This supplement contains the implementation of algorithms, statistical methods and techniques (Scikit-learn as a library), Feature Selection techniques in Python, etc.
+🙏 Special thanks 🙏 to our Virtual University of Pakistan students, reviewers, and content contributors, notably Dr Said Nabi,
                                       Follow Coursesteach for more content

                               https://coursesteach.com/